Fudantopology/Fudantopology.github.io/index.md

 - Apr.
 11, Wei Wang, Shanghai Ocean University

+  Time: 16:30 - 17:30

+  Place: TBA

+  Title: Some Gromoll filtration groups and homotopy groups of diffeomorphism groups

+  Abstract: In 1964, Gromoll gave a filtration of the group of homotopy n+1-spheres for n>5 and connected this filtration to the pinching of homotopy spheres.
+On the other hand, this filtration is closely related to homotopy groups of diffeomorphism groups of smooth manifolds.

+   In this talk, we will first give some background on Gromoll filtration groups and diffeomorphism groups from a topological point of view.
+Then we will introduce some methods of calculation and give our recent results.
+We will also discuss some further applications to certain smooth fibre bundles.

 - Apr.
 18 José Pedro Quintanilha, University of Heidelberg

 - Apr.
 25